TartSoft/CommandBurn/README.md

-# CommandBurn
+# ISOBurn
-Using BurnDisk.exe util to Burn files in command-line
+Using isoburn.exe built-in util to Burn .iso files in command-line